Skip to content

 by Regina N. Bradley, Charles Hughes

-In advance of their respective forthcoming special issues, Regina N. Bradley and Charles Hughes caught up to discuss the hip-hop South and the many ways that their varied interests intersect—from hip-hop histories and futures to riffing and representation.
-Bradley is a faculty co-editor of Southern Cultures and guest editor of our upcoming Sonic South Issue »
+In advance of two special issues, Regina N. Bradley and Charles Hughes caught up to discuss the hip-hop South and the many ways that their varied interests intersect—from hip-hop histories and futures to riffing and representation.
+Those issues are now available: The Sonic South (Spring 2022), guest edited by Bradley, and Disability (Spring 2023), guest »

 Music